odeaxcsh/Packet-Sniffer/README.md

 ```

 ## make
-The code has an extra option which separates diffrent logs with some tags. this tags makes you able to whach particular logs which you want for example you can use this command to see packets logs.
+The code has an extra option which separates diffrent logs with some tags. this tags makes you able to watch particular logs which you want. for example you can use this command to see packets logs.
 ``` bash
 tail -f /var/log/syslog | grep 'Sniffer: (packet)'
 ```